How Do I Style a Maxi Skirt? Here's 8 Easy Ways...

 Add a leather jacket for an edgy twist

 Love to make a statement?
 A tulle maxi is surprisingly versatile.
-Make it casual for daytime with a plain white tee and leather jacket.
+Make it casual for daytime with a plain white tee and a leather jacket.
 It's also the perfect piece for a formal occasion with a silk cami, strappy heels and statement earrings.

 Go tomboy chic